First Security Bank’s Commitment to Security

 How do I protect myself?

 You should report lost or stolen checks or credit cards immediately.
 Never give out any personal information including birth date, SSN or Passwords Shred all documents containing personal information, like bank statements, unused checks, deposit slips, credit card statements, pay stubs, medical billings, and invoices.
 Don’t give any of your personal information to any web sites that do not use encryption or other secure methods to protect it.
-For more information about identity theft and other tips on how to protect yourself and your information please visit the following websites:

 What You Can Do